 “(There was) an experiment with special glasses that made users see everything upside down and backward.
 Soon their minds adjusted and they began to see the world ‘normally’ again.
 After a few weeks, when the glasses were removed, the subjects again saw everything upside-down and had to relearn the vision they had taken for granted before.”
 Lila: An inquiry into morals.
 By Robert M. Pirsig

 “Ecologists call this kind of retrospective amnesia the “shifting baseline syndrome,” by which diminished resource is passed on to a new generation for whom it becomes, in turn, their original estate.”
 The Once And Future Great Lakes Country.
 An Ecological History.
 By John L. Riley

 I am a Polish-Canadian artist living in Toronto.
 I received a diploma in Drawing & Painting from the Ontario College of Art & Design (OCAD) in 2005 later pursuing a variety of projects from street vending to impromptu perpetual-performance-sculpture-installations.
 I returned to OCAD University in 2014 to complete my Bachelor of Fine Art, taking the opportunity to continue my investigation of environmental issues.
 In 2016 I attended 2 self-directed residencies: Un poco del Chocó – Nature Reserve and Biological Field Station in Ecuador, and Esperanza Verde a Wildlife Rescue Centre in Peru’s Amazon basin.
 In 2018 I was selected by LABVERDE, a residency in the Amazon rainforest exploring “the connection between science, art and the natural environment” further developing and exhibiting my ideas at Proyecto’acePIRAR in Buenos Aires, Argentina.
-In 2020 I will continue my research and work at the Owl Ridge Acres residency in Bancroft, Canada and Corazon residency in La Plata, Argentina where I will also exhibit, with two later shows in Toronto.
+In 2020 continued my research, developed and exchibited new work at the Owl Ridge Acres residency in Bancroft, Canada and Corazon residency in La Plata, Argentina where.
+The COVID pandemic pushed my YYZ gallery show and #HASHTAG gallery installation into 2021.
+I am currently scheduled to start a 3 month residency in 2021 at RaumaArs in Suomi (Finland).
+I will be working with the community to connect local history and myth in relation to human relationship with nature toe a potential future where we have to rely on technology to replace collapsed ecosystem services.